deavmi/homepage/content/projects/_index.md

 * [Project homepage](/projects/tlang)
 * ~~[Source code]()~~ Source code will be available by the end of 2023, with a release expected by then.

+---

+# Inactive projects

+All the projects listed below are no longer worked on or maintained.

 ## tasky

 {{<bruh>}}